-271 Astronomy: The Solar System
+Astronomy: The Solar System

 This course provides a quantitative and more detailed treatment of the topics covered in PHYS 171.
-These Topics include the evolution of the solar system, sun, planets, comets, meteors, and solar wind.
-Open to science students as a free elective and to arts students with the permission of the instructor.
+These topics include the evolution of the solar system, sun, planets, comets, meteors, and solar wind.
+Observing sessions will be arranged.
+Credit will be granted for only one of PHYS 271 and PHYS 171.
+Prerequisites: PHYS 100 or 120; MATH 112.
 Three credits.
-Not offered 2012-2013.
+Offered 2013-2014 and in alternate years.

-272 Astronomy: The Stellar System
+Astronomy: The Stellar System

 This course provides a quantitative and more detailed treatment of the topics covered in PHYS 172.
-These Topics include stellar evolution, supernovae, quasars, pulsars, neutron stars, black holes, the universe, our galaxy, and cosmology.
-Prerequisite: PHYS 271 recommended.
-Open to science students as a free elective and to arts students with the permission of the instructor.
+These topics include stellar evolution, supernovae, guasars, pulsars, neutron stars, black holes, the universe, our galaxy, and cosmology.
+Observing sessions will be arranged.
+Credit will be granted for only one of PHYS 272 and PHYS 172.
+Prerequisites: PHYS 100 or 120; MATH 112; PHYS 271 recommended.
 Three credits.
-Offered 2012-2013 and in alternate years.
+Not offered 2013-2014.

-278 Introduction to Atmospheric Physics
+Introduction to Atmospheric Physics

 This course aims at developing an understanding of the physical processes that influence our climate.
 It is suitable for science students interested by atmospheric sciences, climate and air quality issues.
 Topics include introduction to radiation, atmospheric composition, planetary atmospheres, introduction to molecular spectroscopy and photochemistry, radiation balance - natural variability and anthropogenic effects, greenhouse effect, ozone depletion, clouds, methods of sounding atmospheric constituents, instrumentation, introduction to climate modeling.
 Cross-listed as ESCI 278.
-Prerequisites: MATH 112 or 122, CHEM 100 or 120, PHYS 100 or 120.
+Prerequisites: MATH 112 or 122, CHEM 100 or 120.
+PHYS 100 or 120.
 Three credits.